 4. Reveal Their Emotions

-Do they blush with embarrassment when messing up in front of their crush?
+So, have a think about how real women react to different situations and implement those reactions into your fictional world.
+For example, do they blush with embarrassment when messing up in front of their crush?
 Do they punch walls if things go wrong?
 Do they cry when losing someone?

 5. Make Them Struggle

 Despite your female character’s strengths and abilities, you need to give them something they struggle with every day, or a weakness that delays them, if you want them to appear realistic to your readers.
 Their difficulties don’t have to completely stop them from achieving their goal, but they will appear much stronger if they struggle like hell to reach their objective.

 Well, if two women had £100,000 - one of which received it by doing nothing, but the other worked their backside off for it, who would you respect, admire, and root for the most?